ml-opensource/API-manifesto/README.md

 Language tags are by definition case-insensitive, but conventionally we will use upper case letters for the language-range subtag.

-Make requiremens with your project team,
+Discuss requiremens with your project team:
  - Is localization necessary?
  - What languages shold be supported?
  - Should you use a default/fallback language?